Leaf-Agriculture/docs/docs/satellite_endpoints.md

 - `date`: the date of the satellite image
 - `clouds`: cloud coverage percentage of the field, from 0 to 100
+- `provider`: the satellite provider (sentinel or planet) from where this process was created.
 - `bucketName`: name of Sentinel's bucket where the original tile is.
 Usually `sentinel-s2-l1c`
 - `bucketRegion`: AWS region of original image's bucket.
 Usually `eu-central-1`